automl/ParameterImportance/_sources/manual.rst.txt

     cd examples/spear_qcp

 It contains all the necessary files, to optimize *Spear* using *SMAC3*.
 To see a detailed description of what each file is used for, we refer to *SMACs* `manual <https://automl.github.io/SMAC3/stable/manual.html#spear-qcp>`_.
-All the files are provided so you can run SMAC for yourself to create new output to use with *PIMP*
+All the files are provided so you can run SMAC for yourself to create new output to use with *PyImp*

 The folder *smac-output* contains the *runhistory* and *trajectory* files of a 10 minute SMAC run for the specified scenario.

-To use **PIMP** simply execute the following call in the spear_qcp folder:
+To use **PyImp** simply execute the following call in the spear_qcp folder:

 .. code-block:: bash

     python ../../scripts/evaluate.py --scenario_file scenario.txt --history './*/runhistory.json' --modus forward-selection

-With this call, PIMP will read in the scenarios info and all runhistories in this folder and evaluate the parameter importances, using forward selection (see :doc:`algorithms`).
+With this call, PyImp will read in the scenarios info and all runhistories in this folder and evaluate the parameter importances, using forward selection (see :doc:`algorithms`).

-PIMP will create a json file that contains the names and importance values of all parameters that the analysis algorithm checked.
+PyImp will create a json file that contains the names and importance values of all parameters that the analysis algorithm checked.
 You can easily load this file using pythons json module.

 Further, every algorithm will create one ore more plots in the same directory in which the evaluate script was called.